Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Econ_and_Game_Theory_in_Blockchain_slides.md

 - imagine we have only 2 miners
 - the block rewards is 2
-- miners can be honsently following the protocol or try to cheat and push invalid blocks (for instance one where they get 999 bitcoins)
+- miners can be honestly following the protocol or try to cheat and push invalid blocks (for instance one where they get 999 bitcoins)

 Let's figure out how many bitcoins each one of them will mine on average.